LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_questions.md

 indicator: both
 ---

-Questions present information to the user--a question that expects a reply of some kind, a list of things to pick from, etc.--and they expect and wait for a user response before executing the next action.
+Questions present information to the user---a question that expects a reply of some kind, a list of things to pick from, etc.---and they expect and wait for a user response before executing the next action.

 With a question, you can take the user’s response, evaluate it against a condition (i.e., does it match a pattern, an intent, a regular expression, or an exact value?), and then act accordingly.
 For example, if you ask the user for a 7-digit account number, you’ll likely want to perform a check that the user entered exactly 7 numbers.
 If the user did, you can then safely pass that value into an API call or perform some other action with it.
-For some practice at this, try tutorial #2.
-(You’ll need to complete tutorial #1 first, as they build on one another.)
+For some practice at this, try [tutorial #2](conversation-builder-getting-started-2-intents.html).
+(You’ll need to complete [tutorial #1](conversation-builder-getting-started-1-dialogs-and-patterns.html) first, as they build on one another.)

-Question text and answers can display dynamic values through the use of variables; for help with using variables, see here.
+Question text and answers can display dynamic values through the use of variables; for help with using variables, see [here](conversation-builder-interactions-interaction-basics.html#display-variables-in-interactions).

 {: .important}
 See [Interaction Basics](conversation-builder-interactions-interaction-basics.html) for important information on whitelisting, guidelines on how to approach channel-specific limitations, and more.